webdev-steve01/webdev-steve01/README.md

 ## about me

--👋 Hi, I’m Stephen paul
+-👋 Hi, I’m Osesojeh Sylvester-Paul
--😊 I'm a web developer from nigeria
--💞️ I’m down for whatever would help me develop my skills as a programmer
+-😊 I'm a front end developer studying computer science at Bells University of Technology, Ota -💞️ I love a challenge and something to push my limits as a developer.
+I also really love music😁

 ## contact me

--📫 message @stephen paul Facebook and Instagram @stephen_paul -📧 you can email me sylvesterpaulstephen1234@gmail.com
+-📧 you can email me sylvesterpaulstephen1234@gmail.com

 <!---